goto-eof/shariz/README.md

 ![shariz flow](screenshot.png)

 # How is the final project?
 If I'll have time, in the final project every client should first try to connect to a known server and should retrieve a list of IPs of other Shariz servers.
-Then for every client will requests files for every server of the downloaded list.
+Then the client will request files for every server of the downloaded list.

 # For developers
 ```